3liz/lizmap-web-client/tests/README.md

 The `js-units` directory contains some unit tests.

-Go in `js-units` directory and execute `npm install` to install Mocha (only the first time).
+Be sure to have executed `npm install` in the `root project directory` to install Mocha.

-You can then :
+You can then go in `root` directory of LWC and execute:

-- launch `npm run js:test` to run the JavaScript unit tests
+- `npm run js:test` to run the JavaScript unit tests

 ## Testing data